CaylinDewey/cross-over-capsule-102/README.md

 ![coc_icon](assets/images/coc_icon.png)

-# Cross-over Capsule
+# Threads
-Cross-over Capsule is intended to provide a support for professionals too busy living life to worry about what they should wear.
+Threads is intended to provide a support for professionals too busy living life to worry about what they should wear.
 The site targets people who want to maximise their freedom of living and to minimise stress.

 ![Responsive](assets/images/responsive-results.png)